C*-envelopes for operator algebras with a coaction and co-universal C*-algebras for product systems: Co-universality and Sehnem's covariance algebras

 \section{Co-universality and Sehnem's covariance algebras}

 In \cite{CLSV11}, Carlsen, Larsen, Sims and Vittadello show that under certain hypothesis on a product system $X$, the reduced cross sectional algebra of the Fell bundle $\N\O X:= \{ [\N\O(X)]_g \}_{g \in G}$ of the natural coaction of $G$ on the C*-algebra $\N\O(X)$ satisfies the co-universal property.
-But examples such as \cite[Remark~4.2]{CLSV11} indicate that outside the framework of \cite{CLSV11}, the same bundle may fail to produce a co-universal $\ca$-algebra for $X$.
+But examples such as \cite[Remark~4.2]{CLSV11} indicate that the same bundle may fail to produce a co-universal $\ca$-algebra for product systems $X$ outside the framework of \cite{CLSV11}.
 This raises the question of whether a different bundle might do the job.
 We settle this question in the present section by considering the Fell bundle determined by the natural coaction on Sehnem's covariance algebra \cite{Seh18}.
 We begin by establishing the notation and reviewing the basic details of Sehnem's construction.

 Let $P$ be a unital subsemigroup of a group $G$ and let $X = \{X_p\}_{p\in P}$ be a product system over $P$ with coefficients in $A:=X_e$.
 For a finite set $F \subseteq G$ let

 For $r \in P$ and $g \in F$ define the ideal of $A$ given by